ncatlab/nlab-content/pages/1603.md

 >The meeting was dominated by algebraic loop theory.
 It occured to me that as a way to use your intellectual resources this was very akin in significance to doing a difficult sudoku, a thought that was made very ironic when one speaker started making loops out of what were essentially sudoku squares.

-Nonetheless it can be instructive to ponder these concepts.
+Nonetheless it can be instructive to ponder these concepts, and there are some nontrivial examples.

 ## Definitions